hubblec4/mpvMatroska/README.md

 - Linked-Edition chapters
 - Multiple chapter names
 - Multiple edition names
+- Video rotation (with `ProjectionPoseRoll` element)

 ## mpvMatroska features

 - Automatic switching of edition and chapter names when the audio or subtitle track is changed
 - Improved title display: the current edition name is appended to the file name
 - Correct edition list: the standard short-cut "E" is processed internally using its own switching method
+- Video rotation: with the Matroska Tags (not official in the Matroska specifications)